The Safe Bottle Lamp Foundation

 As a surgeon, Dr. Wijaya Godakumbura witnessed many tragic fire incidents caused by kerosene lamps.
 There are over 1 million households in Sri Lanka without access to electricity, so they have to rely on kerosene lamps for lighting - often improvised ones.
 Lampswhich are made from bottles.
 These tall lamps tend to tip over easily, and when this happens, the wick holder often falls out and starts a sudden, violent fire.
 Often the flammable kerosene gets onto a nearby person, who bursts into flames and suffers severe burns, often fatal.

-In 1992, Dr. Godakumbura set about creating a new Lamp that would be both safer and inexpensive enough to be affordable by the poverty-stricken Sri Lankans who were at risk of such fires.
+In 1992, Dr. Godakumbura set about developing a new Lamp that would be both safer and inexpensive enough to be affordable by the poverty-stricken Sri Lankans who were at risk of such fires.
 The resulting lamp is a small, flat sphere that does not easily tip over or slip away.
 It is made of thick glass to prevent breakage and has a screw-on metal lid that holds the wick in place and prevents spillage.

 In 1993, thanks to contributions from various sources, including science fiction author and Sri Lankan resident Arthur C. Clarke and the Canadian High Commission, the lamp was put into production.